 Building a Privacy-First Local RAG

-With this project I tackles this challenge by building a fully local Retrieval-Augmented Generation (RAG) chat application.
-It combines local Large Language Models (LLMs) with a local data retrieval pipeline.
+With this project, I built a local Retrieval-Augmented Generation (RAG) chat application.
+It combines a local data retrieval pipeline with local LLMs served through Ollama.

 Technical Architecture & Implementation